Overdue Sequels

 MIA Since: Tomba!
 2 (1999)

-With gritty M-rated games like Metal Gear Solid, Resident Evil 2, and Silent Hill hitting the market in the same year, Tomba! really stood out when it was released in 1998.
-Sadly, many gamers were too caught up in their “too cool for school-ness” to notice how brilliant Tomba! was.
-Despite being best platformer on the PlayStation by a considerable margin, Tomba! only sold moderately well.
+With gritty M-rated games like Metal Gear Solid, Resident Evil 2, and Silent Hill hitting the market in the same year, Tomba! stood out when it was released in 1998.
+Sadly, many gamers were too caught up in their “too cool for school-ness” to notice how brilliant the game was.
+It was arguably the best platformer on the PlayStation, but Tomba! only sold moderately well.
 Evidently, one look at the bright and colorful visuals was all it took for many to write poor Tomba off altogether.
 Those who actually gave the game a chance found endearing characters, memorable environments, and classic gameplay.
 Even though the sequel failed to live up to the original, I still see tremendous potential in the series.
-Developer Whoopee Camp no longer exists, producer Tokuro Fujiwara has returned to Capcom, and Sony likely still owns the publishing rights to the game.
-It’s not likely that we’ll ever see a sequel, but a guy can dream, right?
+Although it not likely that we’ll ever see a sequel, the game’s producer (Tokuro Fujiwara) worked alongside the folks at Limited Run Games to deliver a “Special Edition” of the game in 2024.
+The sequel was given similar treatment, and could potentially introduce the series to an entirely new generation of gamers.
+If the special editions can drum up enough interest, there’s an outside shot that a sequel might emerge.

 Chrono Trigger